ayushmandevraj/portfolYOU/_posts/2019-07-20-city-of-djinns.md

 At the still wet-behind-the-ears age of twenty-five, Dalrymple and his wife went to live in Delhi, and this amazing book is the result of his first year in the city.

-{% include elements/figure.html image="https://quicksilver.scoopwhoop.com/unsafe/1260x0/center/https://s4.scoopwhoop.com/anj/jdjdj/531545666.jpg" caption="*City of Djinns" %}
+{% include elements/figure.html image="https://quicksilver.scoopwhoop.com/unsafe/1260x0/center/https://s4.scoopwhoop.com/anj/jdjdj/531545666.jpg" caption="*City of Djinns*" %}

 It is an utter delight from beginning to end.
 A smorgasbord of historical people and places, myths and facts, festivals and parties, pilgrimages and ancient texts.
 It is also full of touching examples of everyday life - as Dalrymple explores with a kindly eye, the nooks and crannies of Delhi and its people.